Hans Otto (actor): Political engagement during a new decade

-In 1930 became chairman of the Berlin district "Arbeiter-Theater-Bund" (loosely, "Theater Workers' Association") and a union representative for the "Gewerkschaft der Deutschen Bühnenangehörigen" ("Union of German Stage Performers" / GDBA).
+In 1930, Otto became chairman of the Berlin district "Arbeiter-Theater-Bund" (loosely, "Theater Workers' Association") and a union representative for the "Gewerkschaft der Deutschen Bühnenangehörigen" ("Union of German Stage Performers" / GDBA).
 The more the social and political situation deteriorated in the aftermath of the Wall Street crash, the more clearly Hans Otto saw the dangers inherent in the rise of fascism in Germany, and the more energetically he worked in support of his own political convictions.
 As a high-profile and popular stage actor who was also a known Communist Party member, he found that his home was subject to regular visits and house searches by the police.
 Tirelessly he addressed political meetings, crafted newspaper articles and appeals, and contributed to the production political leaflets.
 And he led his own life by his convictions.
-He shared his fees, and when fellow actors fell on hard times and found themselves homeless, he would provide them with accommodation in then little apartment that he shared with his wife.
+He shared his fees, and when fellow actors fell on hard times and found themselves homeless, he would provide them with accommodation in the small apartment that he shared with his wife.